 For more details, check out this article on cleaning the corrosion off of your battery.

 Use a wire-brush to scrape off the corrosion.
-Also use the wire brush on the battery terminal to clean off any corrosion there as well.
+Also use the wire brush or battery terminal cleaner brush on the battery terminal to clean off any corrosion there as well.
 Use a rag to wipe the wire clean.

 Repeat for both the positive and negative battery cables.